Kaushik-Indukuri/ReMemory/README.md

 # ReMemory

-Credits to abuanwar072 for the quiz controller logic we implemented
+Credits to Sanskar Tiwari(theindianappguy) for the quiz controller logic we implemented

 First commit is merging all the features our individual members worked on